-Used for Solar Pool and Hot Tub Heating applications.
+Used for Solar Pool Heating Systems.

 Three variables are important in transferring energy when using a solar heat exchanger.

-- Area of heat transfer surface separating the two liquids
+Area of heat transfer surface separating the two liquids

-- Flow rate of the two heat transfer fluids.
+Flow rate of the two heat transfer fluids.

-- Pressure drops across both sides of the heat exchanger
+Pressure drops across both sides of the heat exchanger.

 The physical direction of the flow in the heat exchanger is recommended to be in opposite directions.
 This is known as Counter Current Flow.
-Hot and cold fluids running in the opposite directions create a more uniform differential temperature gradient across the heat transfer area and this often leads to greater heat transfer than if the fluids ran in the same direction (concurrent).
-Therefore in solar heat exchanger applications the hot and cold should enter from opposite ends.
+Hot and cold fluids running in the opposite directions create a more uniform differential temperature gradient across the heat transfer area and this leads to 23% greater heat transfer than if the fluids ran in the same direction (concurrent).
+Therefore, in solar heat exchanger applications the hot and cold should enter from opposite ends.